-1 (g) Votes allocated to a unit owned by the association must be cast in any vote of the 2 unit owners in the same proportion as the votes cast on the matter by unit owners other than the 3 association.
-4 SECTION 15 [from § 3-116].
+(g) Votes allocated to a unit owned by the association must be cast in any vote of the unit owners in the same proportion as the votes cast on the matter by unit owners other than the association.

+SECTION 15.
 LIMITATIONS ON FORECLOSURE.

-5 (a) Regardless of provisions in the declaration, an association may not commence an 6 action to foreclose a lien on a unit under this section unless: 7 (1) the unit owner, at the time the action is commenced, owes a sum equal to at 8 least (3) months of common expense assessments based on the periodic budget last adopted by 9 the association pursuant to Section 20 and the unit owner has failed to accept or comply with a 10 payment plan offered by the association; and 11 (2) the executive board expressly votes to commence a foreclosure action 12 against the unit.
-13 (b) Unless the parties otherwise agree, the association shall apply any sums paid by unit 14 owners who are delinquent in paying assessments in the following order: 15 (1) unpaid assessments; 16 (2) late charges; 17 (3) attorneys fees and costs and other reasonable collection charges; and 18 (4) all other unpaid fees, charges, penalties, interest and late charges.
-19 (c) If the only sums due with respect to a unit consist of fines and related sums imposed 20 against the unit, a foreclosure action may not be commenced against the unit unless the 21 association has a judgment against the unit owner with respect to the fines and related sums and 22 has perfected a judgment lien against the unit under [insert reference to state statute on 23 perfection of judgments]
+- (a) Regardless of provisions in the declaration, an association may not commence an action to foreclose a lien on a unit under this section unless: - (1) the unit owner, at the time the action is commenced, owes a sum equal to at least [3] months of common expense assessments based on the periodic budget last adopted by the association pursuant to Section 20 and the unit owner has failed to accept or comply with a payment plan offered by the association; and - (2) the executive board votes to commence a foreclosure action specifically against that unit. - (b) Unless the parties otherwise agree, the association shall apply any sums paid by unit owners who are delinquent in paying assessments in the following order: - (1) unpaid assessments; - (2) late charges; - (3) attorneys fees and costs and other reasonable collection charges; and - (4) all other unpaid fees, charges, penalties, interest and late charges. - (c) If the only sums due with respect to a unit are fines and related sums imposed against the unit, a foreclosure action may not be commenced against the unit unless the association has a judgment against the unit owner with respect to the fines and related sums and has perfected a judgment lien against the unit under [insert reference to state statute on perfection of judgments] - (d) Every aspect of a foreclosure, sale or other disposition under this section including the method, advertising, time, place and terms, shall be commercially reasonable.